Surgical Guide for Patients

 Even though we’ve made some changes, our commitment is the same.

 At Artesia General Hospital, we have always been committed to providing effective, compassionate and safe patient care.
-We want to be your destination for health and your partner for life—and in these extraordinary times, we especially want you to know you will be safe.
+We want to be your destination for health and your partner for life—and we especially want you to know you will be safe.

 Some of these extra measures will be easily seen, while others will be more subtle; some will even be invisible to you.
 All of them have been taken to ensure your safety, and the safety of others in our community.